dojonorth/fun-basics-dojo/README.md

 Additional notes:
 * As mentioned before, what we've essentially created is the Option data type, albeit with a different name.
 The Option type allows for the creation of so-called 'walled gardens' where failures are encapsulated within the data type, rather than being a different return type (such as null or an exception).
 * The exercise shows how a number of functor calls can be sequenced together to create a single pipeline that also deals with the failure case without the need for any branching logic.
-In the case of real Options, this might be reading config, where the first function might represent reading from a file, that might fail, followed by using the result of that to determine a URL to read from that might fail etc.
+In the case of real Options, this might be reading config, where the first function might represent reading from a file, an operation that could fail, followed by using the result of that to determine a URL to read from that also might fail etc.
 * This style is sometimes called 'railway-orientated programming', whereby there are two 'lines': the good line and the error line that we sometimes switch onto.
 * The limitations of map are shown towards the end, where the return type of nested calls becomes increasingly nested and difficult to work with, which is a major limitation.

 #### Take Home
 * Functor is a value in context that provides a method - usually called 'map' - that allows a function to be applied to the value.
 * The map function should adhere to two general properties: Identity and Composition.
 * How the functor applies the function will vary depending on the context.
-Consider the familiar examples include List and Option.
+Consider the familiar examples List and Option.

 ## 3. Monads
 > "A monad is just a monoid in the category of endofunctors, what's the probleⅿ?"